bserdar/oca-spec/RFCs/004-bserdar-projection/README.md

 ## Motivation

-The need for projection overlay arose in the context of generating a vaccination certificate from FHIR messages.
-The projection overlay can specify how to build most, if not all of the fields necessary to build such a certificate that later can be signed to produce a VC.
-By publishing a set of projection overlays from different source schemas to a target schema, it becomes possible to formally prescribe how to translate different formats used in the field to the required input.
+The purpose of the projection overlay is to provide a method for a governing entity to publish a prescriptive method for constructing instances of a base schema from source data.
+The governing entity can publish multiple projection overlays to support different variations of the input (for instance, different FHIR profiles).

-Projection overlay is also needed in data exchange use-cases where the input data schema is different from the exchange data schema, which can also be different from the storage schema.
+The need for projection overlay arose in the context of generating a vaccination certificate from FHIR resources.
+The projection overlay can prescribe how to build most, if not all of the fields necessary to produce a VC from a FHIR input.

-The projection overlay defines a semantic association between the fields of two schemas as well as a method for unidirectional transformations.
-It may be possible that some use cases may require additional application-specific processing to implement a usable mapping.
+Projection overlay can also be used in data exchange use-cases where the input data schema is different from the exchange data schema, or in ETL use cases to perform data transformations.

 The current OCA specification already contains a subset overlay and a mapping overlay that work similarly.
 The addition of projection